joshuadavidthomas/docs2markdown/README.md

 ### Output Formats

-`docs2markdown` supports two output formats to suit different use cases.
+`docs2markdown` supports two output formats for different applications.

 **GitHub-flavored Markdown (ghfm)** is the default format.
-It produces standard Markdown that renders beautifully on GitHub, GitLab, and other platforms.
-This format includes support for tables, code blocks with syntax highlighting, task lists, and other GitHub-specific extensions.
-Use this when you want documentation that's readable by humans and renders nicely on documentation sites, README files, and general-purpose documentation.
+It produces standard Markdown that renders well on GitHub, GitLab, and other platforms.
+It supports tables, syntax-highlighted code blocks, task lists, and other GitHub-specific extensions.
+Use this for human-readable documentation that displays well on documentation sites, README files, and general-purpose documentation.

-**LLM-friendly text (llmstxt)** is optimized for consumption by AI models.
-This format strips away unnecessary formatting and structures content in a way that's easier for language models to parse and understand.
-The output uses consistent patterns for structure and organizes content to maximize comprehension by AI systems.
-This is particularly useful when feeding documentation to AI assistants, building RAG (Retrieval-Augmented Generation) systems, creating training data for models, or preparing documentation for AI-powered analysis tools.
+**LLM-friendly text (llmstxt)** is optimized for AI models.
+This format strips unnecessary formatting and structures content for language models to parse and understand.
+This is useful for feeding documentation to AI assistants, building RAG (Retrieval-Augmented Generation) systems, creating training data, or preparing documentation for AI analysis tools.

 ### Documentation Types

-Different documentation generators produce HTML with different structures and conventions. `docs2markdown` can apply specialized preprocessing based on the documentation type to produce cleaner output.
+Different documentation generators produce HTML with different structures and conventions. `docs2markdown` can applies preprocessing based on the documentation type to produce more cleaner output.

 **Default** mode works with generic HTML documentation.
 It applies basic preprocessing to clean up common HTML patterns and prepare the content for Markdown conversion.
-Use this for manually-written HTML, MkDocs output, and other generic documentation formats.
+Use this for manually-written HTML, MkDocs output, and other generic formats.

 **Sphinx** mode is specifically designed for Sphinx-generated documentation.
 Sphinx adds specific CSS classes, navigation elements, headerlinks (the ¶ symbols), code-block wrappers, and other structural markup that need specialized handling.
-This mode knows how to identify and remove these Sphinx-specific elements before conversion, producing cleaner Markdown output without the navigation artifacts and structural markup that Sphinx adds.
+This mode identifies and removes these Sphinx-specific elements before conversion, producing cleaner Markdown output without the navigation artifacts and structural markup.

-### Batch Processing

-`docs2markdown` can convert entire directories of HTML files while preserving the directory structure.
-When converting a directory, it recursively finds all HTML files and converts them to Markdown, maintaining the same folder hierarchy in the output directory.
-For example, if you have `docs/api/functions.html`, it will be written to `output/api/functions.md`.

 ## Usage